 In this illustration, a mortgage bank sells mortgage loans to thousands of homeowners.
 The mortgage bank bundles the individual loans into a pool which is sold to a separate legal entity generally referred to as a special purpose vehicle (SPV).
 The special purpose vehicle issues bonds to investors.
 The collateral for the bonds is the pool of mortgage loans.

 The term mortgage-backed security (MBS) is commonly used for securities which are backed by high quality real estate mortgages.
-The term “asset-backed securities,” or ABS, is a broader concept that refers to securities backed by other types of assets as well.
+The term “asset-backed securities,” or ABS, is a broader concept that refers to securities backed by other types of assets.
 In the example above, we can say that the SPV issues MBS.

 In this section, we look at the benefits from the perspective of the three parties involved in the securitization process: borrowers who are the homeowners, investors who want to buy mortgages, and the intermediary connecting these two parties which is a commercial bank/financial institution.
 Investors cannot lend directly to homeowners because they may be willing to lend/invest only a small amount of money, say $10,000, whereas the homeowner may require $100,000 as a mortgage loan.
 Second, the investor may not have all the information needed to assess the risk of the property.